British currency: all about money in the UK

 Currency exchange in London

-It's worth shopping around to get the best deal – compare the exchange rates on offer and don't forget to ask about commission.
+When exchanging money, it's worth shopping around to get the best deal.
+Compare the exchange rates on offer and ask about commission.
 A good tip is to ask how many pounds you will receive in total after all charges have been deducted.

-Credit and debit (bank) cards – especially Visa and Mastercard – are widely accepted in London's restaurants, bars, cafes and shops.
-American Express and Diners Club cards are becoming more commonly accepted, although it is still advised to carry an alternative payment method with you.
+Most credit and debit cards are widely accepted in restaurants, bars, cafes and shops in London.
+Although, it is advised to carry an alternative payment method with you during your visit.

-There are plenty of cash machines (also known as cashpoints or ATMs) dotted around London.
-Most accept international cards with the Visa, Plus, Mastercard, Cirrus or Maestro symbols.
-Some other systems are also recognised, but it's a good idea to check with your bank or card company before you travel.
+London has lots of cash machines (also known as cashpoints or ATMs) dotted around the city.
+Most cash machines accept international cards, but make sure to check with your bank or card issuer before you travel.